 - Each entrant may enter up to two (2) stories in each of the four (4) sections.
 No photo story may be entered that has won an award in a previous PJ Photo Story Competition.
 A photo story may not be entered more than twice in the same format.
 A specific essay or travelette may be submitted to only one PSA division each year.
 The same essay or travelette may be submitted to another division's essay competition in another year.

-- A gold medal is presented to the best Photo Story and a silver medal is awarded in each section, one for the runner-up in the section from which the gold came and the other sliver medal for the best entry in the other section.
+- A gold medal is presented to the best Photo Story and a silver medal is awarded in each section, one for the runner-up in the section from which the gold came and silver medals for the best entry in each of the other sections.
 HM ribbons are presented based on the number of entries and the discretion of the judges.

 - All Award winning stories will receive four acceptance credits and two title credits for stars 1-5, including Honorable Mentions in Photojournalism.

-- Acceptance credits and title credits can be used towards Galaxy levels 1-5 as one title accepted three times in Photojournalism.
+- Acceptance credits and title credits can be used towards Photojournalism Galaxy levels 1-10 as one title accepted three times, subject to galaxy rules.

-- Acceptance and title credits are not eligible for Galaxy Levels 6 and higher in Photojournalism.
+- Acceptance and title credits are not eligible for Diamond Levels in Photojournalism.

 - PSA Who's Who credit is not earned with acceptances from the Photo Story Competition

 Complete and submit one online Entry Form for each entry and/or mail a sheet including that information with your entry.
-Send story boards, books, CD and/or DVD entries to the Director: Walter Centeno, 518 Scout Drive, Mount Juliet, TN 37122-6168.
+Send story boards, books, CD and/or DVD entries to the Director: Norma Warden, 100 Vickery Road, Auburn, ME 04210.
 All entries from one member should be mailed together in one package, in plenty of time to arrive before the deadline.

 This competition is open to individual members of PSA.
 A PSA membership number is required when entering.
 Complete one entry form for each Photojournalism Photo Story being submitted.